Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 6. You have the option to hide any of these SSIDs so that they won't appear on a device's Wi-Fi scan.
 But you'll need to enter them manually on a new device.

 And this is where it gets interesting.
-In my experience, there was no mention of the Quad-band Deco BE95's second 6GHz band.
-Within the app, other than the model names, everything was virtually the same as in the case of the Tri-band BE85.
+In my experience, there was no mention of the quad-band Deco BE95's 6GHz-2 band among the SSIDs.
+Within the app, other than the model names and the number of bands used for backhauling, which includes the 6GHz-2, everything was virtually the same as in the case of the tri-band BE85.

 Curious, I decided to go beyond the app to find out more.

-The limited web user interface and the dormant 6GHz-2 band
+The limited web user interface and the elusive 6GHz-2 band

 Like the case of all Deco hardware, the BE95 has a web user interface, available only after the initial setup process and accessible via its default IP, which is 192.168.68.1.

-The TP-Link Deco BE95's web user interface is limited, but it's where I found out the 6GHz-2 band, which occupied the upper part of the spectrum, to be disabled, at least for the fronthaul.
+The TP-Link Deco BE95's web user interface is limited, but it's where I found out the 6GHz-2 band, which occupied the upper part of the spectrum, to be disabled for the fronthaul.

 TP-Link Deco BE95: Detail photos